haukurh/video-research/README.md

 we can enable playback of such media even if they are not supported natively in the browser.
 Along with new features or custom video control interface.

-[Video.js](https://videojs.com) is the most predominant JavaScript framework which supports claims and more.
+[Video.js](https://videojs.com) is the most predominant JavaScript framework which supports these features and more.

 [read more](docs/javascript.md)